Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

 Structure over randomness

+Consistency over shortcuts

+🙌 Final Note

+By contributing here, you are helping build a public learning roadmap for thousands of learners.

-Follow the process, document your work, and be open to feedback.
+Follow the process, document your work, and contribute with intent.